mschmidtkorth/logseq-msk-docs/pages/Reindexing.md

 -
 - **USAGE**
 	- To reindex, click on your graph's name in the top right (next to the three dots) and select _Re-Index_
-	- To refresh,  also use _three dots menu > Refresh_ to update your Logseq page based on your Markdown/Org Mode file (for example, if you have done a change using an external text editor0.)
+	- To refresh, click on your graph's name in the top right (next to the three dots) and select _Refresh_
+- **EXAMPLES**
+	- You have used an external text editor to make modifications to your files.
+You can use _Refresh_ to update Logseq with these changes.
+	- You have